CAT(0) metrics on contractible manifolds: CAT(0) metrics from collapses

-Following \cite{AB}, it is easy to construct CAT(0) metrics on collapsible complexes using Gromov's hyperbolization technique.
-For the goal of CAT(-1) metrics, these techniques cannot work: the Dehn--Sommerville relations imply that there is no CAT(-1) regular cube complex structure on manifolds of dimension $\ge 6$, so that we finally are required to prove a refined version of aformentioned results.
-To this end, we use metrics along Whitehead's collapsibility (cf.\ \cite{Kozlov}) as a more direct and suitable (but much less elegant) alternative to Gromov's hyperbolization technique.
+Following \cite{DJ}, it is easy to construct CAT(0) metrics on regular neighborhoods of trees using Gromov's hyperbolization technique.
+To this end, we use metrics along Whitehead's collapsibility (cf.\ \cite{Wh}) as a more direct and suitable (but much less elegant) alternative to Gromov's hyperbolization technique.
 We recall two critical criteria:

 \begin{lem}[cf.\ \cite{DM}] Consider a locally CAT(K) and locally compact metric length space $X$. \begin{compactenum}[(a)] \item \emph{Cartan--Hadamard theorem.} If $K\le 0$ and $X$ is simply connected, then $X$ is CAT(K). \item \emph{Bowditch criterion.} If $K> 0$, and every closed curve of length $\le \nicefrac{2\pi}{K}$ can be monotonously contracted to a point, then $X$ is CAT(K). \end{compactenum} \end{lem}